rangertaha/urlinsane/pkg/typo/README.md

 ## AdjacentCharacterInsertion

-Adjacent character insertion typos occur when characters adjacent of each letter are inserted.
-For example, www.googhle.com inserts "h" next to it's adjacent character "g" on a QWERTY keyboard.
+Adjacent character insertion typos occur when characters adjacent to each letter are inserted.
+For example, www.googhle.com inserts "h" next to its adjacent character "g" on a QWERTY keyboard.